 - Wichita Falls TX Military Defense Lawyers

 The Brooke Army Medical Center (BAMC), a joint facility between San Antonio and Fort Sam Houston, is one of the leading medical facilities in the U.S. military system and employs 8,500 active-duty, federal, civilian and contractual doctors who serve more than 4,000 patients daily.
 BAMC University Hospital is the only accredited trauma center in the 22-county Southwest Texas region of BAMC University Hospital, covering more than 26,000 square miles and a healthcare facility for over 2.2 million people.
-The hospital consists of ten different organizations, including a community medical centre and Armys, the largest patient hospital.
+The hospital consists of ten different organizations, including a community medical centre, the largest patient hospital.

-The history of Brooke Army Medical Center (BAMC) dates back to 1879, when the first postal hospital opened as a small medical pharmacy in a one-story wooden building.
+The history of Brooke Army Medical Center (BAMC) dates back to 1879 when the first postal hospital opened as a small medical pharmacy in a one-story wooden building.
 In 1929, General Brigadier Roger Brooke took command of the hospital station, a position that he held until 1933, when it was the first in a series of steps that led from Fort Sam Houston to a medical infantry post.
-At the beginning of the Second World War, the hospital was named “Brooke,” was given additional capacity and was renamed a general hospital.
+At the beginning of the Second World War, the hospital was named “Brooke,” was given the additional capacity, and was renamed a general hospital.